Public Health

 Epidemiology of Microbial Diseases

-Ph.D. students in epidemiology of microbial diseases (EMD) must complete a minimum of ten courses (not including EPH 600).
+Ph.D. students in epidemiology of microbial diseases (EMD) must complete a minimum of ten courses (not including PUBH 600).
 Course substitutions must be identified and approved by the student’s adviser and the DGS.
+Additionally, all first-year students must participate in an online Public Health Primer course the summer before their first term.

 Courses in biostatistics, epidemiology, and microbiology are strongly recommended.
 The specific courses recommended depend on the background of individual students and their stated research interests.
 An individual program that includes courses, seminars, and research rotations is developed by the student and the student’s academic adviser.
 All students are required to complete three distinct research rotations.
 These are done in the fall and spring terms and in the summer between the first and second years.
 These research rotations (EMD 670, EMD 671, and EMD 672) are graded and account for three of the required ten courses.